vinetiworks/yvn-internship-2018/README.md

 9. Given an array of 0's and 1's, move all of the 0's to the beginning of the array and all of the 1's to the end of the array.
 10. Solve the N Queens problem.
 (Bonus)
 11. Find the longest palindrome in a string.
 (Bonus)

+## Submission Rules

+- Create a gist and fill in the answers.
+- Send the link of your gist privately.

+### Additional Requirements
+- The answers should be in English.

 ## Time Table